Jacob Garsez: Oregon Tech

 On August 10, 2020, was named head coach at Oregon Tech.
 In 2023, Garsez was named Cascade Collegiate Conference Coach of the Year.
 In 2024, the Owls broke the single-season wins record, finishing 34–18.

 Sonoma State

-On August 1, 2024, Garsez was named head coach at Sonoma State.
+On August 1, 2024, Garsez was named head coach at Sonoma State University.
 During the 2025 season, the Seawolves announced the elimination of its athletic department.

 Saint Martin's

 On July 8, 2025, Garsez was announced as the new head coach of the Saint Martin's Saints.